isalonisharma/Multi-Tenant-Invoice-Management-System/README.md

 A user can be an admin or a normal user.

 ### A normal user should be able to do the following:

-      a.
-Update his/her profile.
+	1. Update his/her profile.

-      b.
-Create/Manage a one-time Invoice.
+	2. Create/Manage a one-time Invoice.

-      c.
-Create/Manage a recurring Invoice.
+	3. Create/Manage a recurring Invoice.
 	A recurring invoice is generated periodically as set by the user.
 	For eg., The user may create a recurring invoice to be generated on 5th of every month.
 	Once the recurring invoice is created, it is sent automatically by the system to the client.

-      d.
-Create/Manage an Item.
+	4. Create/Manage an Item.
 Item is the product for which the invoice is generated.
 	For eg., A computer sales dealer would create an Item “DELL Laptop” and generate an invoice using the Item.
 	Item contains the name and price of the product so that the price is autofilled in the Invoice

-      e.
-Create/Manage a Client.
+	5. Create/Manage a Client.
 Client is the person/company to which an Invoice is generated and sent.
 	In other words, it is the customer to whom the invoice needs to be billed.
 	General Information about the Client needs to be saved; Name, Email, Company, Address, etc.)

-      f.
-Update the status of an invoice as “paid” for invoices he created
+	6. Update the status of an invoice as “paid” for invoices he created.

 ### An admin user should be able to do the following in addition to what a normal user can do: